raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 Please ensure that you need the IR sensitive camera before following the [instructions here](https://www.raspberrypi.org/documentation/hardware/camera/hqcam_filter_removal.md)
 --- /task ---

-Take the DB660/850-25.4 red dual band pass filter and install it into the High Quality Camera sensor.
+Now you can add the DB660/850-25.4 red/NIR dual band pass filter.
+This been designed primarily for NDVI imaging applications.
+By adding it to the High Quality Camera sensor, only reflected red light (660nm) and reflected near-infrared light (850nm) will be captured by the sensor.
+See our NDVI project for more information.

 --- task ---